 An attorney can also provide assistance with the creation of a charitable foundation or with charitable remainder trusts if your goal is to provide the maximum benefit from your donation to organizations you care about.

-How a Vermont Legacy Planning Lawyer Can Help?
+How a New York Legacy Planning Lawyer Can Help?

 Unsworth LaPlante, PLLC has the experience you need to help you plan for your legacy.
 Our Vermont legacy planning lawyers service clients statewide, including in Burlington, Essex Junction, Montpelier, Rutland, White River Junction, St. Johnsbury and Newport.
-To get started on making a plan so you can leave your mark on the world, give us a call today at 802-879-7133 or contact us online.
+We also serve the Capital Region of New York with an office in Albany.
+To get started on making a plan so you can leave your mark on the world, give us a call today in Vermont at 802-879-7133 or in Albany, New York at (518) 389-6020 or contact us online.